ArcadiaPower/connect-react/README.md

 # @arcadia-eng/connect-react

 Arcadia's general Developer Platform API documentation can be found at [developers.arcadia.com](https://developers.arcadia.com).
 The purpose of this package is to embed a user-facing interface where your customers can securely enter their utility credentials.
-The submission of their utility-related credentials will create UtilityCredentials and UtilityAccounts that can be managed through Arc.
+The submission of their utility-related credentials will create UtilityCredentials and UtilityAccounts that can be managed through the Arc API.

 This package is a React wrapper around Arc's Connect.
 It provides two ways to integrate the component into your React application - via hooks and via HoCs (higher order components).